Skip to main content

 1. Turn off ModSecurity for your domain entirely.

-If you are finding ModSecurity a pain, turning it off at the domain level will resolve the issue, but this will reduce security for any requests sent to your domain/server, instead you should consider excluding rulesets or an alternatively prevent ModSecurity from your own IP address, while keeping it enabled for all other requests, given you can likely trust your own actions (I hope!),
+If you are finding ModSecurity a pain, turning it off at the domain level will resolve the issue, but this will reduce security for any requests sent to your domain/server, instead you should consider excluding rulesets or an alternatively prevent ModSecurity from being triggered for certain requests or from your own IP address, while keeping it enabled for all other requests, given you can likely trust your own actions (I hope!).

 Overall running Craft CMS on a server running DirectAdmin is possible.
 To configure Craft CMS correctly, admin level access is needed to configure certain settings, you may need to speak to your website host if you do not have root/SSH access to your environment.